Michigan plumber license and insurance requirements

 Journey plumber experience requirements

-You must have at least 6,000 hours of experience as a registered apprentice plumber earned over three years while under the supervision of a master plumber.
+You must have at least 6,000 hours of experience as a registered apprentice plumber earned over a period of three years while under the supervision of a master plumber.

 Master plumber experience requirements

-You must hold a journey plumber license and have at least 4,000 hours of experience working as a journey plumber earned over a period of at least two years immediately prior to applying for your master license.
+You must hold a journey plumber license and have at least 4,000 hours of experience working as a journey plumber earned over a period of at least two years immediately before applying for your master license.

 All applicants must submit notarized letters from current and former employers to document their work experience.

 Michigan journey plumbers must renew their license every year by April 30.
 If you have a master plumber license, renewal is only required every three years by April 30.
-The plumbing division will notify you approximately three months before your license is set to expire.
+The plumbing division will send a notification approximately three months before your license is set to expire.

 To renew your license, you must submit a signed renewal form and pay the appropriate fee: